litestar-org/polyfactory/README.md

 ## Create Factory Method

-When creating various models you might want to create a Base Factory with Generic Models with the `create_factory` method.
-This method will create a Generic factory with the given models.
+If you prefer to create a factory imperatively, you can do so using the `ModelFactory.create_factory` method.
+This method receives the following arguments:

+- model - the model for the factory.
+- base - an optional base factory class.
+Defaults to the factory class on which the method is called.
+- kwargs - a dictionary of arguments correlating to the class vars accepted by ModelFactory, e.g. __faker__.

-You could also override the child factory's `__model__` attribute to specify the model to use and the default values of the fields.
+You could also override the child factory's `__model__` attribute to specify the model to use and the default kwargs as shown as the BuildPet class as shown below:
-For example setting the name values of the Pets as shown below:

 ```python